Reporting a Defect

 Cosmetic or inconsistency issue that does not affect functionality in a significant way.

 These issues will be targeted to be addressed when there is work being done in the functional area that contains the defect.

-Status will be provided via Client Portal and Client will receive an automated update when the resolution is scheduled to be deployed.
+Status will be provided via User Portal and User will receive an automated update when the resolution is scheduled to be deployed.

 If you have a defect that you believe should be reclassified, you can contact your Client Success Manager at CMemail@example.com